rvolyar/website/README.md

 ### What is Charles T. King, anyway?
 Charles T. King is an organization located in Millburn, New Jersey that gives interest-free student loans to local high school students.
 It was named after a former superintendent of the Millburn Public School District.
 Because Charles T. King does not have a website yet, we are making one for them.
 This is the repository for said website.

+### Project Requrements and Notes
+Here are the [notes](https://drive.google.com/open?id=0BxEuMs2jIxWfV0VNQ1ZzZFJpUkU&authuser=0) from our meetings with @conorgil and the people from Charles T. King.

 Directions for Editing the Code
 -------------------------------
 We use the [Fork and Pull Model](https://help.github.com/articles/using-pull-requests/).
 I know what you're thinking- let me explain.
 First, let's look at the simplest possible method: the Shared Repository model.